 Automation solutions use API connectivity to connect a firm’s microservices to SaaS applications to streamline work.
 As a result, a majority of the repetitive tasks that would require a human being’s input are performed by the software.

 There are automation solutions that can complete the task without any human intervention.
 The integration of automation in your company can be adjusted to suit your firm’s needs.
-For instance, you can integrate HR automation to boost productivity in the HR department.
+For instance, you can integrate HR automation to boost productivity in the HR department by using apps for HR teams.

 The Challenge of Productivity